- Tuition Remission (for courses taken at IIT, including Coursera)

 Individuals employed by a government or not-for-profit organization may be eligible to have certain types of student loans forgiven under the Public Service Loan Forgiveness (PSLF) program if all other eligibility and qualifying service requirements are met.
 While Illinois Tech is a qualifying employer under PSLF, we do not determine individuals’ eligibility for the program.
 Those interested in checking their eligibility should visit the United States Department of Education’s Federal Student Aid web page on this topic.

 Individuals who have confirmed their eligibility and need to certify their employment with Illinois Tech should begin the electronic submission process through that link.
-When completing the form, please refer to the following guide.
+When completing the form, please refer to the following guide below.